-For example, the group Warehouse / User may only be given access to some of the menus in Warehouse, and may have no access to any of the accounting information.
-Each system user who works in stores is given membership of the Warehouse / User group.
-If some users also work elsewhere, they would also be given membership of other groups.
+For example, the group Stockmay only be given access to some of the menus in Stock Management, and may have no access to any of the accounting information.
+Each system user who works in Stores is given membership of the Stock group.
+If some users also work elsewhere, they'd also be given membership of other groups.